apsarab08/blood-group-prediction/README.md

-🩸 Blood Group Prediction Using Fingerprint Patterns with Deep Learning 📌 Project Description
+🩸 Blood Group Prediction Using Fingerprint Patterns
+📌 Project Description

 This project is a deep learning-powered web application that predicts the blood group of a person from a fingerprint image.
-The system uses a trained VGG16 Convolutional Neural Network model integrated with a Flask backend and MySQL database to provide quick and automated predictions.
+The system uses a trained VGG16 Convolutional Neural Network model integrated with a Flask backend and MySQL database to generate automated predictions.

-The platform includes secure user authentication, prediction history tracking, and an admin dashboard for system management.
+The platform provides user authentication, tracks prediction history, and includes an admin dashboard for managing system data.

 🧠 Problem It Solves

-Traditional blood group identification requires invasive medical tests and manual laboratory procedures.
-This system proposes a non-invasive alternative by analyzing fingerprint images using Artificial Intelligence.
+Blood group identification in the real world normally requires invasive blood tests and manual lab analysis.
+This application explores a non-invasive AI-based alternative by using fingerprint image patterns for prediction.

 It helps achieve:

 faster prediction results